samfoo/spite-game/index.markdown

 If a player has misplayed:

-- Any [fake jokers](#fake-jokers) held by that player are immediately forfeited and returned to the fake joker pile.
+- Any [fake jokers](#fake-jokers) held by that player are immediately transferred to the player who successfully called the misplay, or returned to the common pile if the misplay was determined through discussion.
 - They are not allowed to play in the current trick, without the possibility of buying back, if the misplay occurred during a trick.
 - They must skip the number of turns in the next trick(s) equal to their misplay penalty count.
-They may then choose to buy back into the trick.
+They may then choose to buy back into the trick, or resume play as normal in the next trick.

-If a misplay occurs due to incorrect [buy back](#buy back), and the player has already seen some or all of the buy-back cards, those cards shall be discarded.
+If a misplay occurs due to incorrect [buy back](#buy-back), and the player has already seen some or all of the buy-back cards, those cards shall be discarded.